 Throughout your Twitch career, you will need to add, substitute, or erase emotes.
 You should update your emotes to better fit what your community enjoys as you evolve and your community changes.

 Here are some ways mentioned above on how to put emotes on Twitch.
-If you found this article useful, don’t forget to leave a comment about your thought.
+If you found this article useful, don’t forget to leave a comment about your thoughts.